UnitedLands/community/info/custom-items.md

 order: 7
 ---
 # Trees
-To regrow these trees obtain saplings that drop from their decaying leaves.
+To regrow these trees, obtain saplings that drop from their decaying leaves.

 ## Ancient Oak
 A rare oak tree varient that grows enchanted golden apples!
-These trees do not reproduce and the only way to obtain it's seeds are from the vote crate.
+These trees do not reproduce and the only way to obtain its seeds are from the vote crate.

 ## Pine Tree
 A spruce tree variant that drops pine cones.
 These pine cones can be used as projectiles to throw at enemies and deal some damage.